-Dhaulagiri Trek is a challenging trekking route of Nepal.
-Mt.
-Dhulagiri (8,167m), located west of Annapurna, 6th tallest mountains, expend with forty miles wide Himalaya range.
+The Dhaulagiri Trek is a challenging trekking route in Nepal.
+Mount Dhaulagiri (8,167m), located west of Annapurna, 6th tallest mountains, expend with forty miles wide Himalaya range.

 Around Dhaulagiri trekking offers painting magical hills by different vegetation in the west and breathtaking mountains scenery around you, especially wonderful view of the giant Annapurna and Dhaulagiri ranges.